jfrobbins/blog/content/federation/what-is-a-distributed-social-network-anyway/index.md

 ![Decentralized vs. Distributed](images/decentralized-vs-distributed.png)

+## Why Should I Want to Use a Distributed Network?

+The allure of distributed networks goes beyond mere tech jargon; it touches on fundamental values like privacy, autonomy, and community:

+- **Privacy and Data Control**: In distributed networks, you have control over your data.
+No more worrying about how your information is used or sold.
+Your data stays with you or on servers you trust, not in the hands of a corporation.

+- **Resilience Against Censorship**: With no central authority to control content, you're less likely to encounter censorship or arbitrary content removal.
+This fosters a freer expression of ideas and a more diverse conversation.

+- **Community and Personalization**: You can choose or even create environments that reflect your values or interests.
+This isn't just about where you post; it's about the kind of community you want to be part of.

+- **Innovation and Openness**: The open-source nature of many distributed networks means they're constantly evolving through community input.
+You can participate in the development, not just consume the service.

+- **Security**: By spreading data across multiple servers, the risk of a single point of failure or attack is significantly reduced.
+This can lead to more secure communication and storage of your data.

+- **Future-proofing**: As we've seen with platforms like identi.ca, centralized networks can disappear or change dramatically.
+Distributed networks offer a more sustainable approach where your digital life isn't tied to one company's fate.

+- **Interoperability**: The potential for networks to talk to each other means your social graph isn't locked into one platform.
+This can lead to a more interconnected and less isolated digital experience.

+If you value your privacy, want to reduce your digital footprint, or simply seek a platform where you're not just a number but part of a community, distributed networks offer a compelling alternative to the status quo.

 ## A Deeper Dive into Mastodon

 Mastodon has always felt like coming home for me, resonating with the FOSS philosophy: